 Note

 We recognize that some projects may require multiple visits to the hosting imaging facility.
 Multiple visits to the same facility will be allowed under the scope of the received grant.
 However, for reimbursement processing we will accept only one reimbursement request from the hosting imaging facility, and one from the grantee.

-Host Choice: i4A Access Grant applicants are free to choose their hosting imaging facility.
-The host may be located nationally or internationally, but it must not be part of the applicant’s own affiliated institution.
+i4A Access Grant applicants are free to choose their hosts, which may be located nationally or internationally, but must not be part of the applicant’s own affiliated institution.

+Note